Rock Me Amadeus

-"Rock Me Amadeus" is a song recorded by Austrian musician Falco, for his third studio album, Falco 3 (1985).
+"Rock Me Amadeus" is a novelty song recorded by Austrian musician Falco for his third studio album, Falco 3 (1985).
 The single was made available for physical sale in 1985 in German-speaking Europe, through A&M. "Rock Me Amadeus" was written by Falco along with Dutch music producers Bolland & Bolland.
-To date, the single is the only German language song to peak at number one of the Billboard Hot 100, which it did on 29 March 1986.
+To date, the single is the only German language song to peak at number one on the Billboard Hot 100, which it did on 29 March 1986.

 It topped the singles charts on both sides of the Atlantic.
 It was Falco's only number one hit in both the United States and the United Kingdom, despite the artist's popularity in his native Austria and much of Europe.

 Background and production

 Originally recorded in German, the song is about Wolfgang Amadeus Mozart, his popularity and his debts.
 A longer version (eight minutes), named the "Salieri Mix", appeared on the initial US release of the album Falco 3.
 The song was inspired by the movie Amadeus.
-For the US release, the song was remixed with an English background overlay.
-There was never a full English version.

-The voice-over was performed by Rick McCullough, an acquaintance of Rob and Ferdi Bolland.
-McCullough is a successful television director in the Netherlands known for his 20 plus years as Director of the award winning series "Wie is de Mol?".
+The US release did not include an English translation, instead remixing the song with an English background voice-over performed by Wie is de Mol? producer Rick McCullough, and presenting the following facts: